-Challenge: We need to extend model results to three dimensions and understand under what conditions it is appropriate to extrapolate 2D results to 3D systems (Figure 8).
-A plane strain model significantly overpredicts the stresses relative to an axisymmetric model (Figure 9).
+Challenge: We will extend model results to three dimensions to explore under what conditions it is appropriate to extrapolate 2D results to 3D systems (Figure 8).
+A plane strain model can over predict stresses relative to an axisymmetric model (Figure 9).
 Thus, while plane-strain and axisymmetric models may predict qualitatively similar behavior, the plane-strain approach predicts much higher values, because no deformation is allowed in the out-of-plane direction.
-At the same time the axisymmetric model may under predict stresses, because it cannot account for constrains in the circumferential (hoop) direction.
-Hence, neither approach fully represents the three-dimensional geometry of salt systems, which is complex.
+At the same time, the axisymmetric model may under-predict stresses, because it cannot account for constrains in the circumferential (hoop) direction.
+Hence, neither approach fully represents the three-dimensional geometry of salt systems.

 Research plan: We will develop 3-dimensional models and study the effect of complex geometries to stress and pressure near salt.
-We will compare our results with plane-strain or axisymmetric models and provide criteria and guidelines for investing in a 3-dimentional study.
+We will compare our results with plane-strain or axisymmetric models and provide criteria and guidelines for investing in a 3-dimensional study.
 We will work with industry to obtain real salt geometries, predict pressure and stress and compare with field data.